 - Accelerated Track: Finish your MA in Clinical Counseling in 2 Years.
 Start this May.

-- 100% Online Option: Complete your degree from the comfort of your home.
+- 100% Online Option: Complete your degree from the comfort of your home in 3 or 4 years.
+Start this January or August.

 - Location: Fully Online or Main Campus: St. Davids (Greater Philadelphia Area)

 - Concentrations: General Track, Trauma Studies or Applied Behavior Analysis Certification.

-- Start Term: August (or May for the Accelerated Track)
+- Start Term: January and August (May for the Accelerated Track)

 - Cost: View our affordable tuition rates.
 Receive a 20% Alumni Discount if you earned a bachelor's or associate degree from EU!